Proof by Contradiction

 The approach of proof by contradiction is simple yet its consequence and result are remarkable.
 In fact, this proof technique is very popular because it is relatively simple to implement, but more importantly, it is elegant.

-Just a word of advice, use the proof by contradiction if the methods direct and contrapositive proofs do seem to fail.
+Just a word of advice, use the proof by contradiction if the methods of direct and contrapositive proofs do seem to fail.

 The reason is that direct proof or contrapositive proof may be the best to use because it has the shortest route or path to prove a theorem.